The application period is closed.

 - IN ADDITION, please ask your Director of Graduate Studies to indicate his/her support for your application by emailing the following to email@example.com:

 As the Director of Graduate Studies in the Department of [DEPT NAME], I affirm that our PHD student [NAME OF APPLICANT] is making good progress through our graduate program.
-I endorse this application for a 50% graduate assistantship beginning July 1, 2019 and continuing through June 30, 2020.[DGS electronic signature]
+I endorse this application for a 50% graduate assistantship beginning June 1, 2019 and continuing through July 30, 2019.

 A selection committee that includes UI faculty and staff as well as representatives of the partner organizations will review the applications.
 Finalists may be asked to interview in person at the host site before a final selection is made.